New Synagogue (Berlin): History

 The New Synagogue was built to serve the growing Jewish population in Berlin, in particular, immigrants from the East.
 It was the largest synagogue in Germany at the time, seating 3,000 people.
 The building housed public concerts, including a violin concert with Albert Einstein in 1930.
 With an organ and a choir, the religious services reflected the liberal developments in the Jewish community of the time.

-One of the concerts that occurred here was a Sabbath Evening Service composed by Jacob Weinberg (1879–1956) and conducted by estimed conductor Chemjo Winawer.
+One of the concerts that occurred here was a Sabbath evening service composed by Jacob Weinberg (1879–1956) and conducted by esteemed conductor Chemjo Winawer.
 Winawer had been looking for a religious piece to conduct here and he discovered Jacob Weinberg's work.
-According to the Jewish Telegraph Service article of 26 October 1934, the Sabbath Eve liturgy was performed in front of a packed house of 3,000 in this synagogue on 25 October 1936.
+According to the Jewish Telegraph Service article of 26 October 1934, the Sabbath eve liturgy was performed in front of a packed house of 3,000 in this synagogue on 25 October 1936.
 It was met with an enthusiastic ovation.
 The work comprises twelve different musical compositions, all based on the prayers recited during the Sabbath Eve religious service.
 The collaboration was such a success that Winawer collaborated with Jacob Weinberg again on 5 September 1938 when he conducted Weinberg's prize-winning opera "The Pioneers of Palestine" (aka "Hechalutz" or "Die Chalutzim"), the first opera on Hebrew/Israeli themes (composed in 1924).
 It was performed on 5 September 1938, at another Berlin synagogue on Prinzregentenstrasse, as part of the Kulturbund.
 The Kulturbund was a program that permitted performances of Jewish works in Germany as the Nazi regime escalated.
 The Nazis did not allow Jewish works to be performed in regular concert halls attended by Aryans, but it did allow such works to be performed in other spaces such as synagogues.
 It was administered by Kurt Singer.
 The New Synagogue (the Neue Synagogue on Oranienburger Street) survived Kristallnacht, the pogrom of 9–10 November 1938.
 Unfortunately the equally-grand synagogue on Prinzregentenstrasse did not survive Kristallnacht.
 It was plundered of its valuables, torched, and ultimately destroyed; only a bronze plaque at the site remains of this magnificent structure.
-Both Jacob Weinberg and Chemjo Winawer went to the U.S. to avoid Nazi persecution.
+Both Jacob Weinberg and Chemjo Winawer went to the United States to avoid Nazi persecution.